arshajii/codon-docs-new/docs/index.md

 You can use Codon to:

-- Accelerate Python code without having to rewrite it in another language
+- [x] Accelerate Python code without having to rewrite it in another language
-- Write multithreaded or GPU code in Python
+- [x] Write multithreaded or GPU code in Python
-- Compile Python code to run on various kinds of hardware, such as edge devices or embedded systems
+- [x] Compile Python code to run on various kinds of hardware, such as edge devices or embedded systems
-- Generate Python extensions
+- [x] JIT-compile performance-sensitive functions in an existing Python codebase
-- JIT-compile performance-sensitive functions in an existing Python codebase
+- [x] Accelerate and parallelize NumPy code
-- Accelerate NumPy code
+- [x] Create Python extensions without using C or Cython

 ## Goals